minio/minio/docs/sts/ldap.md

 # AssumeRoleWithLDAPIdentity [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

 ## Introduction
 MinIO provides a custom STS API that allows integration with LDAP based corporate environments including Microsoft Active Directory.
-The MinIO server can be configured in two possible modes: either using a LDAP separate service account, called lookup-bind mode or in username-format mode.
-In either case the login flow for a user is the same as the STS flow:
+The MinIO server uses a separate LDAP service account to lookup user information.
+The login flow for a user is as follows:

 1. User provides their AD/LDAP username and password to the STS API.
+2. MinIO looks up the user's information (specifically the user's Distinguished Name) in the LDAP server.
-2. MinIO verifies the login credentials with the AD/LDAP server.
+3. On finding the user's info, MinIO verifies the login credentials with the AD/LDAP server.
-3. On success, MinIO queries the AD/LDAP server for a list of groups that the user is a member of.
+4. MinIO optionally queries the AD/LDAP server for a list of groups that the user is a member of.
-   - This is done via a customizable AD/LDAP search query.
+5. MinIO then checks if there are any policies [explicitly associated](#managing-usergroup-access-policy) with the user or their groups.
-4. MinIO then generates temporary credentials for the user storing the list of groups in a cryptographically secure session token.
+6. On finding at least one associated policy, MinIO generates temporary credentials for the user storing the list of groups in a cryptographically secure session token.
 The temporary access key, secret key and session token are returned to the user.
-5. The user can now use these credentials to make requests to the MinIO server.
+7. The user can now use these credentials to make requests to the MinIO server.

 The administrator will associate IAM access policies with each group and if required with the user too.
 The MinIO server then evaluates applicable policies on a user (these are the policies associated with the groups along with the policy on the user if any) to check if the request should be allowed or denied.

+To ensure that changes in the LDAP directory are reflected in object storage access changes, MinIO performs an **Automatic LDAP sync**.
+MinIO periodically queries the LDAP service to:

+- find accounts (user DNs) that have been removed; any active STS credentials or MinIO service accounts belonging to these users are purged.

+- find accounts whose group memberships have changed; access policies available to a credential are updated to reflect the change, i.e. they will lose any privileges associated with a group they are removed from, and gain any privileges associated with a group they are added to.

+**Please note that when AD/LDAP is configured, MinIO will not support long term users defined internally.** Only AD/LDAP users (and the root user) are allowed.
+In addition to this, the server will not support operations on users or groups using `mc admin user` or `mc admin group` commands except `mc admin user info` and `mc admin group info` to list set policies for users and groups.
+This is because users and groups are defined externally in AD/LDAP.

 ## Configuring AD/LDAP on MinIO